ameekkhan/ameeqsort/README.md

 How  quadrupleSort() function works?
 ----------------------------

-To easily understand or remember the 5 comparisons technique in quadrupleSort() function.
+For better understanding of 5 comparisons technique in quadrupleSort() function.

-N=8; N is the size of input;
+N=8;
 K=N/4; where K is the number of quadruples.
 So in this case K=2.

 a[8] = [8,5,7,6,11,10,9,7]